bids-standard/bids-specification/src/modality-specific-files/task-events.md

 -->
 {{ MACROS___make_columns_table("task.TaskEvents") }}

-Note for MRI data:
+!!! note "For fMRI data"

+    For fMRI data
-If any acquired scans have been discarded before forming the imaging data file, ensure that an `onset` of 0 corresponds to the time the first image was stored.
+    if any acquired scans have been discarded before forming the imaging data file, ensure that an `onset` of 0 corresponds to the time the first image was stored.
     For example in case there is an in scanner training phase that begins before the scanning sequence has started events from this sequence should have negative onset time counting down to the beginning of the acquisition of the first volume.

+!!! note "Regarding the precision of numeric metadata"

-Note regarding the precision of numeric metadata:
+    For the precision of numeric metadata,
-It is RECOMMENDENDED that dataset curators specify numeric metadata like `onset` and `duration` with as much decimal precision as is reasonable in the context of the experiment.
+    it is RECOMMENDENDED that dataset curators specify numeric metadata like `onset` and `duration` with as much decimal precision as is reasonable in the context of the experiment.
     For example in an EEG experiment with devices operating at 1000 Hz sampling frequency, dataset curators SHOULD specify **at least** 3 figures after the decimal point.

 An arbitrary number of additional columns can be added.
 Those allow describing other properties of events that could be later referenced in modeling and hypothesis extensions of BIDS.
 Note that the `trial_type` and any additional columns in a TSV file SHOULD be documented in an accompanying JSON sidecar file.